site24x7/plugins/jenkins_jvm/README.md

 - Download and install the latest version of the [Site24x7 Linux agent / Site24x7 Windows agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

 - Follow below steps to generate API key
 	- Install the "Metrics plugin" from Jenkins.
 (Jenkins -> Manage Jenkins -> Manage plugins ->Available)
 	- (Jenkins -> Manage Jenkins -> Configure system) Generate your API key under the metrics section.
+ - Python version 3 or higher.

 ---